VortexServicesx/Roblox/README.md

 Hello im Avexy this is the stuff i made for roblox most all files are obfuscated / protected.

 # Protection / Obfuscation
-We used to use Prometheus as obfuscation but now i swithced to MoonVeil, ill switch to luraph soon or ill build my own custom private VM obfuscation.
+We used to use Prometheus as obfuscation but now i swithced to MoonVeil, ill switch to luraph soon.

 # Credits
 Make sure to credit me for the use of the scripts when uploading to youtube, tiktok, etc